vNinjaDFW/vNinjaDFW.github.io/_posts/2020-03-23-dcpowerusage.md

 <h5>Enable the Metrics in the Policy (Watt)</h5>

 1. Login to vROPs
-   (Verify that you have the necessary access rights to perform this task.
-Your vRealize Operations Manager administrator can tell you which actions you can perform.)
+   _Verify that you1 have the necessary access rights to perform this task.
+Your vRealize Operations Manager administrator can tell you which actions you can perform._
 2. After login, click on Administration

 ![]({{site.baseurl}}/img/vrops_1.png)